x-swe/rules/README.md

 3. **Promote only meaningful content.** - No ads, self-promo, or other kinds of promotions if not partnered with us.
 OSS/FOSS projects are excepted.
 No use of URL shorteners.

-4. **No qoute posting.** - Don't paste your post link here, create a community post and select "Also share with followers" for better reach.
-Avoid replying to posts with new quote posts.
+4. **No qoute posting.** - Copying a link to your post and publishing it here is not allowed.

 5. **No general career advice.** - Career advice posts must include questions or discussions that benefit aspiring or professional software engineers.
 Avoid asking questions just for engagement.